groovycode-xyz/taschengeld/requirements/PRD.md

 - Continuously gather feedback from users (family members) and implement improvements.
 - Plan for future enhancements based on user needs and project progress.

+### **17.8 Implement PostgreSQL Database**

+- Set up PostgreSQL database and update all database interactions to use Prisma ORM.
+- Migrate existing mock data to the new PostgreSQL database.
+- Update and test all API routes to ensure they work correctly with the new database setup.

 ---